Courtois on Cristiano: “I have evolved more”

 .

-Belgium’s goalkeeper, Thibaut Cortois, said ahead of Sunday’s round of 16 Euro Cup match against Portugal that in recent years his evolution had been greater than that of Cristiano Ronaldo, whom he will face in Seville and with whom he did not coincide at Real Madrid and highlighted the improvement of his teammate Eden Hazard, who “he is already close to his best level“.
+The Belgian goalkeeper, Thibaut Cortois, said ahead of Sunday’s round of 16 Euro Cup match against Portugal that in recent years his evolution had been greater than that of Cristiano Ronaldo, whom he will face in Seville and with whom he did not coincide at Real Madrid and highlighted the improvement of his teammate Eden Hazard, who “is already close to its best“.

 “It’s a Excellent player, obviously “but”we have a plan to stop Portugal in general, not a player, “he said about the defense against the Portuguese team.